papis/papis/doc/source/citations.rst

 documents that cite said document.
 You can also generate this file from the web application or from the ``papis citations`` command.

-The citation commands first try to find information that already exists in the library.
-That is to say, before doing any online query, it tries to find the relevant information in your library (e.g. Crossref supports ``citations`` that can be cross-referenced).
+The *citations* command first tries to find information that already exists in the library.
+That is to say, before doing any online query, it tries to find the relevant information in your library (e.g. the Crossref importer supports ``citations`` that can be cross-referenced).

 Notice that Papis copies most of the metadata to the ``citations.yaml`` and ``cited-by.yaml`` files.
 Even though this might seem quite heavy on